yl-ang/tp/docs/DeveloperGuide.md

    2. Test case: `book request 1 1`<br>
       Expected: No book is requested.
 Error details shown in the status message.

-### Listing all books related to a patron

-1. Listing all books borrowed by or requested by a patron while all books and patrons are being shown.
+### Finding books based on tags, author, title

+1. Searching for books based on their titles while there are books with titles matching the provided keywords.

-   1. Prerequisites: List all books using the `book list` command.
-List all patrons with `patron list` command.
-Multiple books in the book list.
-Multiple patrons in the patron list.
-First book is borrowed by the first patron.
-Second book is requested by the second patron.
+  1. Prerequisites: List all patrons using the `book list` command.
+Ensure that there is at least one book whose title contains the word "Harry".

-   2. Test case: `book related 1`<br>
+  2. Test case: `book find n/Harry`
-      Expected: Only the first book is shown in the book list.
+     Expected: Book list displays all books with titles containing the word "Harry".

+2. Searching for books based on their authors while there are books with authors matching the provided keywords.

+  1. Prerequisites: List all patrons using the `book list` command.
+Ensure that there is at least one book whose authors contain the word "Suzanne".

-   3. Test case: `book related 2`<br>
+  2. Test case: `book find a/Suzanne`
-      Expected: Only the second book is shown in the book list.
+     Expected: Book list displays all books with authors containing the word "Suzanne".

+3. Searching for books based on their authors while there are books with authors matching the provided keyword.

+  1. Prerequisites: List all patrons using the `book list` command.
+Ensure that there is at least one book whose tags matching the word "Romance".

-   4. Test case: `book related 0`<br>
+  2. Test case: `book find t/Romance`
-      Expected: Book list remains unchanged.
-Error details shown in the status message.
+     Expected: Book list displays all books with tags matching the word "Romance".

-   5. Other incorrect book related commands to try: `book related`, `book related x`, `...` (where x is larger than the size of patron list)<br>
-      Expected: Similar to previous.

 <div style="page-break-after: always;"></div>